ChloeLiang/VSCodeVim-workshop/README.md

 }
 ```

+`insertModeKeyBindings` allows us change the key bindings in INSERT mode.
-`insertModeKeyBindings` allows us to press `jj` to return to normal mode.
+This setting allows us to press `jj` to return to normal mode.

+## Getting Started

+Head to [the first workshop](workshop/01-motion-and-insertion.js) to start
+learning!

+You can also find the Vim command reference under `doc` folder.